-(2) The \textbf{scope} determines whether the selection process is performed locally~\cite{he2018soft}, where each layer is pruned separately, or globally, where all weights are considered simultaneously for the selection process.
-Global network pruning results in different sparsity levels in each layer, while local pruning yields a steady pruning ratio over the whole network~\cite{blalock2020state}.
+(2) The \textbf{scope} determines whether the selection process is performed locally~\citep{he2018soft}, where each layer is pruned separately, or globally, where all weights are considered simultaneously for the selection process.
+Global network pruning results in different sparsity levels in each layer, while local pruning yields a steady pruning ratio over the whole network~\citep{blalock2020state}.

 (3) \textbf{Scheduling} defines when pruning is conducted.
-Most methods, e.g.~\cite{han2015learning}, apply pruning after the training.
-The network is either pruned in one step to the desired compression rate~\cite{liu2018rethinking}, called one-shot pruning, or an iterative process of pruning and consequent training is applied~\cite{han2015learning,gale2019state}.
+Most methods, e.g.,~\citep{han2015learning}, apply pruning after the training.
+The network is either pruned in one step to the desired compression rate~\citep{liu2018rethinking}, called one-shot pruning, or an iterative process of pruning and consequent training is applied~\citep{han2015learning,gale2019state}.

-(4) The \textbf{pruning-structure} describes the granularity of a method, where the unstructured approach prunes single weights~\cite{lecun1989optimal,blalock2020state}, while structured pruning removes entire parts, such as kernels and filters~\cite{he2018soft}, or even whole residual blocks~\cite{huang2018data}.
+(4) The \textbf{pruning-structure} describes the granularity of a method, where the unstructured approach prunes single weights~\citep{lecun1989optimal,blalock2020state}, while structured pruning removes entire parts, such as kernels and filters~\citep{he2018soft}, or even whole residual blocks~\citep{huang2018data}.
 Since the first approach produces sparse matrices of the same size as the unpruned network, dedicated hardware is necessary to accomplish practical improvements.

 (5) \textbf{Fine tuning} refers to the training phase, which happens after pruning is applied.
-Here, recent work explores whether retraining a pruned network from scratch, using a new set of randomly initialized values, would lead to a different accuracy~\cite{liu2018rethinking} than fine-tuning the remaining weights with their pre-pruning values~\cite{han2015learning}.
-To this end, the lottery ticket hypothesis proposed by~\cite{frankle2018lottery} suggests that a pruned network can reach a higher accuracy than its unpruned equivalent when retrained from scratch using its initial (random) values.
+Here, recent work explores whether retraining a pruned network from scratch, using a new set of randomly initialized values, would lead to a different accuracy~\citep{liu2018rethinking} than fine-tuning the remaining weights with their pre-pruning values~\citep{han2015learning}.
+To this end, the lottery ticket hypothesis proposed by \citet{frankle2018lottery} suggests that a pruned network can reach a higher accuracy than its unpruned equivalent when retrained from scratch using its initial (random) values.

-The amount of parameters that is removed by NN pruning is measured in pruning compression rates (CPRs), where a CPR of 1 stands for the unpruned, original NN, while a CPR of 2 expresses that the final network has only half of the original parameters, a CPR of 4 that the resulting NN has only a fourth of the original NN's parameters and so forth.
+The number of parameters that are removed by NN pruning is determined by the compression rate, where a CR of 1 stands for the unpruned NN, while a CR of 2 yields a NN with only half of the original parameters, a CR of 4 that the resulting NN has only a fourth of the original NN's parameters and so forth.